Scoobys-keeper/university-risk-dashboard/README.md

 ### User Manual
 This section provides a description of all the information that is found on the React page and how to best use the data in the presented format.

-The linked page opens to the whole Uk with universities listed as dots on the map.
-On the left hand side, there is a panel with two tabs.
-One containing a list of all the universities and the next has a set of toggles.
+The linked page opens to the whole UK with universities listed as dots on the map.
+On the left hand side, there is a panel with a list of universities.
+Clicking on your university of interest will bring you directly to a pin location and show the land use breakdown as of 2024.
+The pins are color coded by cluster.
+A description of the clusters is found in the collapsable panel on the right hand side.

-These toggles are: